snap-stanford/snap-python/doc/source/reference/GetTriadParticip.rst

 .. function:: GetTriadParticip()

-Calculates triangle participation ratio.
-For each node counts how many triangles it participates in and then returns a vector of pairs (number of triangles, number of such nodes).
+A graph method that calculates triangle participation ratio.
+It counts for each node how many triangles it participates in and then returns a vector of pairs (number of triangles, number of such nodes).
 Considers the graph as undirected.

 Parameters: